O2U/o2u.github.io/docs/about.markdown

 ## Systems Microbiology
 I am interested in pathogenic bacteria that cause zoonoses, particularly spirochetes.
 My primary focus is on *Leptospira* and the relationship between its metabolic systems and pathogenicity (Ozuru R, et al. PLoS One.
 2017).
 Through systems biology approaches, I integrate experimental biology with computational science to uncover and elucidate novel biological phenomena.

-## AI systems for infectious disease
+## AI-assisted Diagnostic Systems for Infectious Diseases
 I am also engaged in the development of AI-assisted diagnostic systems.
 The microscopic agglutination test (MAT), a standard method for diagnosing leptospirosis, has traditionally relied on subjective evaluation by examiners.
 We are working to automate and objectify this process using artificial intelligence (Nakano R, et al. J Microbiol Methods.
 2024, Oyamada Y, et al. PLoS One.
 2021).